jmfrancklab/pyspecdata/conda_upgrade.md

 and needed to close the terminal window and open it again, then switch to py2 environment, in order for ipython to load.

-You may get
-[this error](https://github.com/conda/conda/issues/5448) when trying to open ipython, and needed to close the terminal window and open it again, then switch to py2 environment, in order for ipython to load.

 ## set up bash so it can switch environments

 `conda activate base` to switch back to the base distribution